 Sadly, Errol Brown died from liver cancer on 6th May 2015, ath the age of 71.
 R.I.P. !

-Since 1992, HOT CHOCOLATE has enjoyed until today continued success touring all around the world performing to many thousands of fans who love the music of HOT CHOCOLATE.
+Since 1992, HOT CHOCOLATE has enjoyed until today continued success touring all around the world performing to many thousands of fans who love the music of the band.

 The current line-up (since 2010):